particle-iot/docs/src/content/datasheets/discontinued/particle-shields.md

 ![atv2](/assets/images/shields/asset-tracker-shield-v2/asset.png)

-This new revision of the Electron Asset Tracker uses a uBlox M8 engine GNSS receiver.
+This new revision of the Electron Asset Tracker uses a u-blox M8 engine GNSS receiver.
 Unlike the v1, this module is capable of receiving 3 GNSS (GPS, Galileo, GLONASS, BeiDou) concurrently.
 We have also added a low noise amplifier and a band pass filter for improved performance with the on-board antenna.

 ### Using the Asset Tracker